AnthonySteele/anthonysteele.github.io/StandardChecks.md

 ### .Net version

 Update to a current and consistent framework version.
-Currently 4.6.2 for deployable projects (.e.g. queue workers and apis) and tests, and 4.5.0 for libs that are expected to be used from mono.
+Currently 4.6.2 for deployable projects and tests, and 4.5.0 for libs that are expected to be used from mono.

 ### Unused assembly references